hallbc2/artificial.irony.app/README.md

 - Download tiktok videos no watermark HD, MP3
 - Save and share everything easily (Video, mp3 etc.)

-If you choose not to read this entire Privacy Policy, we would like you to review some key points about TikSaved's privacy practices:
+If you choose not to read this entire Privacy Policy, we would like you to review some key points about the privacy practices:

 The application allows Find and download tiktok videos no watermark HD, MP3 and save them with 1 click.